-In a large bowl mix together garlic powder, onion powder, egg, breadcrumbs, salt, and pepper until combined.
+- Preheat oven to 375°F. In a large bowl, mix garlic powder, onion powder, egg, parmesan cheese, breadcrumbs, salt, and pepper until combined.

-Add pork and beef, mix to combine (for better results, try mixing with your hands).
+- Add pork and beef and mix to combine (for better results, try mixing with your hands).

-When meatballs are done, add them to the marinara sauce and let simmer over low-medium heat for 1 hour.
+- When the meatballs are done, add them to the marinara sauce and let them simmer over low-medium heat for 1 hour.
 Serve over pasta or rice and your favorite side salads.

-The best option is to stick with the classic sides like pasta/spaghetti, baked potato, mashed potatoes or plain rice and a bowl of simple fresh salad.
+The best option is to stick with the classic sides like pasta/spaghetti, baked potato, mashed potatoes, cauliflower rice or plain rice and a bowl of simple fresh salad.

 Tips